What Is The Founder Of Judaism

 During the Babylonian exile, the Israelites were forced to confront their relationship with God in a new context.
 Without the Temple, they turned to prayer, study, and community to maintain their faith.
 Synagogues emerged as centers of worship and learning.
 This period also saw the development of the oral Torah, which provided interpretations and elaborations on the written Torah.

 The destruction of the Second Temple by the Romans in 70 CE was another devastating blow to the Jewish people.
 Without the Temple, the sacrificial system came to an end.
-The focus of Jewish worship shifted to prayer, study, and acts of loving-kindness.
+Which means the focus of Jewish worship shifted to prayer, study, and acts of loving-kindness.
 The rabbis, scholars of the Torah, emerged as the new leaders of the Jewish community.
 They codified the oral Torah into the Mishnah and the Talmud, which became the foundation of Rabbinic Judaism.

 Trends and Latest Developments in Understanding Jewish Origins